andrewbolster/lab.bolster.online/CONFIGURE_LOG.md

 Update your KUBECONFIG with the following command:
 `gcloud container clusters get-credentials bolsterlab-cluster --zone europe-west2-b --project bolsterlab`

-and add the contents to ~/.kube/config to Github secrets as `KUBECONFIG`
+and add the contents to ~/.kube/config to Github secrets as `KUBECONFIG` (Don't do anything funny with quotes, leave it 'bare')

 # Other Junk